Portify/kiko-now/_posts/2019-11-22-Mind-over-mortgage.md

 ---
-title: Mind over Mortgage: Practical tips you can take to start the process of saving for your first house!
+title: 'Mind over Mortgage: Saving for your first home'
 layout: post
-comments: true
 ---

+**Practical steps to save for your first home.**

 With house prices increasing steadily since the turn of the millennium, the big house with a white picket fence and garden seems to be hurtling further and further away for the average UK adult.
 However, the desire to take out a mortgage is still very much a pressing priority for our community.